-In the sixteenth century, the town hall in its previous dimensions could no longer fulfill its various functions: it was held by mayors, the town council, the court, the seat of burgrave, representing the Polish king and the so-called Third Order, that is, representation of the common people in the municipal authorities of Gdańsk.
-Around 1537, a two-storey outbuilding was erected around the courtyard, in place of the former inn.
+In the sixteenth century, the town hall in its previous dimensions could no longer fulfill its various functions: it was held by mayors, the town council, the court, the seat of burgrave, representing the Polish king and the so-called Third Order, that is, representation of the small merchants and craftsmen in the municipal authorities of Gdańsk.
+Around 1537, a three-storey outbuilding was erected around the courtyard, in place of the former inn.

 Currently, the restored town hall building houses the Historical Museum of the City of Gdańsk.
 Inside you can admire a lot of antique paintings and furniture that survived the war, and during the summer tourist season you can enter the observation gallery in the tower.
 Opening hours and ticket prices can be found on the official website of the museum here.

 Adamczyk-Bomersbach T., Polskie ratusze średniowieczne, “Zeszyty naukowe Politechniki Śląskiej 1997, nr 36, s.77-94.